aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-forms/preserve-rights/_index.md

 fs.
 Close();
 ```

-### Sample source code for Preserve Rights using Aspose.Words for .NET
+### Sample source code for Preserve Rights using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENT DIRECTORY";